-As executive vice president, communications and administration for The Madison Square Garden Company, Barry Watkins oversees all aspects of the company's communications and government relations activities, as well as its extensive philanthropic efforts.
+As executive vice president and chief communications officer for The Madison Square Garden Company (MSG), Barry Watkins oversees all aspects of the company's communications and government relations activities, as well as its extensive philanthropic efforts.

-A 32-year MSG veteran, Mr. Watkins serves as chief communications officer, responsible for communications activities across all of the company’s divisions, including the Knicks, Rangers, Liberty, Sports Properties, MSG Entertainment and MSG Media.
-He oversees the company's senior public relations staff as well as strategic communications planning and execution for all company announcements, corporate strategy, financial reporting, and events at all company venues.
-Mr. Watkins also manages the company's VIP Services, Corporate Events and Photography areas.
+A 32-year MSG veteran, Mr. Watkins is responsible for communications activities across the company, including for the Knicks, Rangers, Liberty, Sports Properties and MSG's original productions – the Radio City Christmas Spectacular and Rockettes New York Spectacular.
+He oversees the company's senior public relations staff as well as strategic communications planning and execution for all announcements, corporate strategy, financial reporting and events at all company venues.
+Mr. Watkins also manages the company's VIP Services, Corporate Events, Archives and Photography areas.

 Mr. Watkins is a graduate of St. John's University.
 He is married with two children and lives on Long Island.